flutter/flutter/sky/specs/style-guide.md

 doubles and strings are prefixed with k.
 Prefer using a local const or a static const in a relevant class than using a global constant.

-When naming callbacks, use `FooCallback` for the typedef, `onFoo` (or, if there's only one and the whole purpose of the class is this callback, `callback`) for the callback argument or property, and `handleFoo` for the method that is called.
+When naming callbacks, use `FooCallback` for the typedef, `onFoo` for the callback argument or property, and `handleFoo` for the method that is called.

 If you have a callback with arguments but you want to ignore the arguments, name them `_`, `__`, `___`, etc. If you name any of them,